kubernetes/ingress-nginx/docs/user-guide/monitoring.md

 This tutorial will show you how to install [Prometheus](https://prometheus.io/) and [Grafana](https://grafana.com/) for scraping the metrics of the NGINX Ingress controller.

 !!! important
-    This example uses `emptyDir` volumes for Prometheus and Grafana.
+    This example uses by default `emptyDir` volumes for Prometheus and Grafana.
 This means once the pod gets terminated you will lose all the data.
+See [below](#PersistentStorage) how you can possibly _kustomize_ your deployment to use some persistent storage.

 ## Before You Begin